lxconan/sample-rust-service/README.md

 }
 ```

-As you can see, it is pretty strength forward to create business application project.
-Since there will be multiple applications run simuteniously, we need to be able to debug each application.
+As you can see, it is pretty straightforward to create business application project.
+Since there will be multiple applications run simultaneously, we need to be able to debug each application.
 To do that, we can create a simulator in the *examples* folder.
 For example:

 ```rust
 fn main() -> ServiceResult<()> {